TerryV8/click-count/docs/terraform_build.md

 The build of the infrastructure through Terraform will be done in 5 steps:
 - Presets: Variables et Credentials
 - Network:
-  - VPC (or Virtual Private Cloud): It provides an isolated section of AWS cloud in which you can launch AWS resources in a virtual network that you define
+  - VPC (or Virtual Private Cloud): It provides an isolated section of AWS cloud in which you can launch AWS resources in a virtual network that you have defined
   - Public subnet for routing instances
   - Internet Gateway in public subnet
   - Private subnet for internal resources